-The main difference between attic fans and whole house fans is their working.
-An attic fan is used to remove hot air from the attic to the outside whereas a whole house fan is used to move cool air from the outside of the house into the living areas.
-An attic fan is used to lower the attic temperature while a whole house fan is used to lower the temperature of the living spaces.
+An attic fan is used to remove hot air from the attic to the outside whereas a whole house fan is used to move cool air from outside the house into the living areas.
+An attic fan is used to lower the attic temperature while a whole house fan is used to lower the temperature inside the living spaces.

 |Attic fan||Whole house fan|

 |Removes hot air from the attic to the outside||Brings cool air from the outside to living areas while removing the hot air into the attic|

 |Smaller in size and power compared to whole house fans||Larger in size and power rating|

 |Easy installation||Installation is not as easy as that of attic fans|

 |Installed on the roof or gable||Installed on the ceiling|

 |Quieter operation since it is installed away from the ceiling||Usually noisy if installed on the ceiling|

 |Not proved to be Energy efficient or cost saving.||Reduces air conditioning costs by 50 to 90%|